QData/AttentiveChrome/README.md

 We performed training and validation on the first 2 sets and then reported AUC scores of best performing epoch model for the third test data set.

+**Datasets**

+We have provided a toy dataset to test out model in the data subdirectory of v2PyTorch

+The complete set of 56 Cell Type datasets is located at https://zenodo.org/record/2652278

 **Running The Model**

 See the v1LuaTorch or v2PyTorch directories to run the code.